-You need to be familiar with the alarms in your facility, and what they mean.

-Acting immediately when you hear an alarm will save precious time when you need it most.

-When you hear an evacuation alarm, you know it's time to move.

-- An emergency is in progress, and the decision has been made to evacuate your workplace. - This is the time to put your facility's evacuation plan... and your own preparation... to good use.

-Listen carefully for instructions coming over the building's public address system or your telephone.

-Evacuation Wardens or emergency personnel may also have instructions for you and your coworkers.

-Remember your Evacuation Plan.

-- If it says you should turn off any equipment you were using and close any windows, you should do that first. - Leave the area quickly and in an orderly fashion. - Don't delay to grab things to take with you.

-• Never use an elevator in an emergency.

-Always take the stairs if you're not on ground level.

-Walk, don't run.

-You can set a good example for your coworkers by staying calm.
+- You need to be familiar with the alarms in your facility, and what they mean. - Acting immediately when you hear an alarm will save precious time when you need it most. - When you hear an evacuation alarm, you know it's time to move. - An emergency is in progress, and the decision has been made to evacuate your workplace. - This is the time to put your facility's evacuation plan... and your own preparation... to good use. - Listen carefully for instructions coming over the building's public address system or your telephone. - Evacuation Wardens or emergency personnel may also have instructions for you and your coworkers. - Remember your Evacuation Plan. - If it says you should turn off any equipment you were using and close any windows, you should do that first. - Leave the area quickly and in an orderly fashion. - Don't delay to grab things to take with you. - Never use an elevator in an emergency. - Always take the stairs if you're not on ground level. - Walk, don't run. - You can set a good example for your coworkers by staying calm. - If you see coworkers who seem upset or unsure of what to do, encourage them to come along and follow you out of the building.

-- If you see coworkers who seem upset or unsure of what to do, encourage them to come along and follow you out of the building. - Assist anyone who is in immediate danger... but not if it puts you at risk. - In risky situations that's the job of emergency response personnel. - If someone is not accounted for, you may be asked where you last saw them. - This information can be critical for any emergency responders who are initiating "search and rescue" operations. - Pay attention to what's going on around you as you leave. - Once you get outside, move away from the building. - Go immediately to your Assembly Point. - As soon as you arrive, you should report yourself "present". - Some emergencies may require further evacuation to an off-site location. - In these cases, transportation will be provided by your company or civil authorities. - You should never re-enter a building until you've been told that it's safe to go back inside. - If the situation is serious enough, you may simply be advised to go home. - Evacuating safely from a burning building requires some special procedures. - These procedures can help protect you from the fire, and prevent the fire from spreading.
+- Assist anyone who is in immediate danger... but not if it puts you at risk. - In risky situations that's the job of emergency response personnel. - If someone is not accounted for, you may be asked where you last saw them. - This information can be critical for any emergency responders who are initiating "search and rescue" operations. - Pay attention to what's going on around you as you leave. - Once you get outside, move away from the building. - Go immediately to your Assembly Point. - As soon as you arrive, you should report yourself "present". - Some emergencies may require further evacuation to an off-site location. - In these cases, transportation will be provided by your company or civil authorities. - You should never re-enter a building until you've been told that it's safe to go back inside. - If the situation is serious enough, you may simply be advised to go home. - Evacuating from a high-rise building is "different" because moving all the occupants to ground level and outside may not be safe, practical or even necessary. - Clearing a high-rise completely could mean thousands of people walking down endless flights of stairs. - That alone puts a massive physical strain on evacuees, and the process can take hours.